 Shadowlake Village is located on a beautiful 33-acre site in the Tom’s Creek Basin section of Blacksburg, in the Blue Ridge mountains of southwest Virginia.
-The community is designed for 33 private homes clustered around a common house.
+The community is comprised of 33 private homes clustered around a common house.

 About 80% of the site is preserved as undeveloped open space and woods.
 In addition to an attractive view of Brush Mountain, the site features 17 acres of tall, mature hardwood forest — a spirit-enhancing place very close to our homes that is leafy and cool in summer and that feels open and welcoming in the winter.

-Our 33-acre property borders on the 169-acre Brown Farm, now called Blacksburg Heritage Park.
-This is a public park that will mostly be left as a nature preserve.
+Our 33-acre property borders on the 169-acre Blacksburg Heritage Park, a public park that will mostly be left as a nature preserve.
 Thus, residents have immediate access to 200 acres of open space for recreational activities.
 Access to hiking trails in Jefferson National Forest is less than a mile away.

 As well as having exceptional natural features, our site is a mile from commercial facilities including a supermarket, hotel, post office, banks, bookstores, coffee shops, restaurants, etc. This commercial center is located on Blacksburg Transit’s bus route, providing access to many parts of town and even to the major shopping center in neighboring Christiansburg.
 Virginia Tech, a major research university, and downtown Blacksburg are two miles away from Shadowlake Village.